IBM/dbb-git-migration-modeler/docs/04-Usage.md

    * **Outputs**
       * When using *DBB zBuilder*:
          * These Language Configurations files are turned into DBB zBuilder's Language Configuration definition files, placed into a `config` subfolder in each Git repository.
-         * A `dbb-app.yaml` file is created within each repository's folder in the `DBB_MODELER_APPLICATION_DIR` folder, and contains statements to enable the use of Language Configurations.
-The generated `dbb-app.yaml` file also contains statements to enable impact analysis and dependency search paths for common types of artifact (Cobol, Assembler and LinkEdit artifacts).
+         * A `dbb-app.yaml` file is created within each repository's folder in the `DBB_MODELER_APPLICATION_DIR` folder, and contains configuration to enable the use of Language Configurations.
+The generated `dbb-app.yaml` file also contains configuration to enable impact analysis and dependency search paths for common types of artifact (Cobol, Assembler and LinkEdit artifacts).
 Additional manual configuration might be required for other types of artifacts.
       * When using *dbb-zAppBuild*:
          * These Language Configurations files are placed into a copy of the *dbb-zAppBuild* instance pointed by the `DBB_ZAPPBUILD` variable, the copy being stored in the `DBB_MODELER_APPLICATION_DIR` folder.
          * An **application-conf** folder is created within each application's subfolder in the `DBB_MODELER_APPLICATION_DIR` folder, and contains customized files to enable the use of the Language Configurations.
 A manual step needs to be performed to completely enable this configuration.